 The guiding principle of our compensation philosophy is that pay should be linked to performance and that the interests of executives and shareholders should be aligned.
-Our compensation program is designed to provide significant performance-based compensation which is variable and based on our actual results and our executives' performance, as compared to fixed or guaranteed compensation.
-The variable and equity-based components of our compensation program are designed to link our executives' pay with our performance.
-As a result, a significant portion of our Named Executive Officers' compensation is directly contingent on our operating results (operating income and return on invested capital ("ROIC")) and aligned with shareholder interests.
+Our compensation program is designed to provide significant performance-based compensation, including equity compensation that is variable and based on our actual results and our executives' performance, as compared to fixed or guaranteed compensation.
+As a result, a significant portion of our Named Executive Officers' compensation is directly contingent on our operating results (non-GAAP operating income and return on invested capital ("ROIC")) and aligned with shareholder interests.